- About Wayne

 I am so happy to have met you, Afife (and Tommy).
 You always made me feel so welcomed whenever I visited you.
 You were warm and friendly each time I responded to your calls for help and turned up with whatever computer skills I had.
-You made it very entertaining and you also introduced me to some of your fabulous cooking.
+Furthermore, you made it very entertaining, and you also introduced me to some of your fabulous cooking.

 Amazing person.
 Fun, thoughtful, loves my husband to bits and I think she likes me, too.
-Ali has been a work colleague with Jezz for some time.
-She has her fair share of trauma and sadness, even since we've known her and yet she contiues to be a beacon of support and kind friendship to Jezz and I. Her input with our wedding alone was superb.
+Ali has been a colleague with Jezz for some time.
+She has her fair share of trauma and sadness, even since we've known her, and yet she continues to be a beacon of support and kind friendship to Jezz and I. Her input with our wedding alone was superb.
 Her partner Simon is lovely, too.

-Ok...
-I don't know what's going on but at times, you are fab to have around.
+OK...
+I don't know what's going on, but you are fab to have around.
 You continue to be a daily tonic and have shown so much love and affection towards Jezz and me.
 You make the phrase 'you only get out what you put in' so very transparent.
-You're just always there for us both... even when we haven't asked for you to be...
+Not only that, but you're just always there for us both... even when we haven't asked for you to be...
 LOL.

 17 October 2021